elo33011/NetOps-agent-demo/README.md

 ## How the Demo works ?

-- The network has been running on the container lab in a healthy state
+- The network topology was built on container lab.
+All simulated device (FRR node) are running healthy
-- All devices are manually asseessbile via cli (docker exec)
+- Devices are asseessbile via cli (docker exec) both manually or by the agent
-- We will ask the agent to confirm
+- The agent prompt runs in parallel and ready for you to query the status of the network topology
-- Inject a few changes to simulate a failure (by running the failure injection scripts)
+- We then inject a changes to break the network, causing some kind of issues.
+- As the agent prompt to perform troubleshooting of the issues, and find out the root case, suggest the fix
+- The following faults can be injested.

 | Fault | What breaks | Symptom |
 |---|---|---|